CommonRoad/commonroad-carla-interface/README.md

 ## Getting started
 We support five ways of interacting with CARLA:
 - CommonRoad scenario replay: 2D/3D visualization of CommonRoad scenarios together with solutions.
 - Keyboard control: Controlling an ego vehicle via keyboard in a 2D/3D visualization.
 - Wheel control (not yet implemented): Controlling an ego vehicle via steering wheel and pedals in a 2D/3D visualization.
 - Scenario Generation: Generation of CommonRoad scenarios with different configurations.
 - Motion planning: Driving in a CARLA simulation with a CommonRoad-based motion planner.

 We support CARLA's synchronous and asynchronous mode as well as its offscreen mode.
 For the offscreen mode, we support a 2D birds-eye visualization.
 The default configuration can be found under carlacr/helper/config.py.
 The CARLA interface can take care about starting the CARLA server.

-You can find example scripts showing how to use the CommonRoad-CARLA Interface within the folder tutorials.
+You can find example scripts showing how to use the CommonRoad-CARLA Interface within the folder tutorials/.